— The Fighting Irish (@FightingIrish) August 16, 2018

 — Notre Dame Football (@NDFootball) August 16, 2018

-Further looks at the uniform were provided by the official Notre Dame Athletics account, giving a great view of the pants, which were seen as plain white in the video.
+Further looks at the uniform were provided by the official Notre Dame Athletics account (seen above), giving a great view of the pants, which were seen as plain white in the video.
 The photos reveal that the pants will perfectly emulate the ones the Yankees wear during their own home games.

 This game will be the latest in the Shamrock Series, an institution that features the Irish visiting stadiums across the nation to promote their brand on the athletic and academic level.
 Beginning in 2009, previous stops in the Shamrock Series include Soldier Field (2012), AT&T Stadium (2013) and Fenway Park (2015).